Table of Contents

 Network Panel

-You should also copy over the value from response tab.
+You should also copy over the value from the response tab.
 So our support or development team can review the response from the server.

 Check User Sessions